• Skip to main content

 2. Surprise them with the unexpected

 On the same token, they are completely delighted by unexpected reactions.
-So, as long as it isn’t a behavior you don’t want to reinforce — surprise them will silly antics.
+So, as long as it isn’t a behavior you don’t want to reinforce, surprise them with silly antics.

-Try “sneezing” with a hat on and have it fly off of your head.
+Try “sneezing” with a hat on and have it fly off your head.

-They will reward you with peals of laughter.
-And ask you to do it again and again and again.
+They will reward you with peals of laughter and ask you to do it again and again.

 Or pretend something is really, really heavy when it’s obviously not.